-Product Development: Council staff developed several handouts to support this effort:
+Product Development: Council staff developed handouts to support this effort:

-- Uku and yellowfin tuna fact sheets provides information on life history, stock status, fishery and market value, management measures and fishery issues. - Commercial Import vs. Local Tuna Sources in Hawai'i describes the importance of tuna in Hawaii, including its market value, and gives information about the local fishery.
+• Uku and yellowfin tuna fact sheets - provides information on life history, stock status, fishery and market value, management measures and fishery issues.

 Small-Boat Pelagic Fisheries E&O Plan

 In May, Council staff discussed the pelagic small-boat fishery management options with fishermen, the State of HI, NMFS Pacific Islands Regional Office and Pacific Islands Fisheries Science Center and NOAA Office of Law Enforcement.
 Participants agreed to take part in public meetings to scope the options and provide information.
 Due to the COVID-19 pandemic, it is unknown when large gatherings will be able to reconvene, but staff is working with the HI AP to potentially schedule public meetings in late August 2020.
 The E&O plan includes getting the word out to the community to increase participation in these meetings, as well as providing information on licensing and reporting to the community through social media in the months leading up to the meetings.
 Council staff developed a brochure to support this effort titled, "Summary of Participant Issues and Concerns form the Main Hawaiian Island Small-boat Pelagic Fisheries Public Scoping Sessions."